 Most of the previous recommendations can be handled during a specially crafted TSCM visit.
 Unless there is a specific issue, once every six months should be sufficient.

-If you have any questions, or would like to schedule home office TSCM / information security audits, just let me know.
+If you have any questions, or would like to schedule a home office TSCM / information security audits, just let me know.

 Kevin D. Murray CPP, CISM, CFE, CDPSE is a business counterespionage consultant and TSCM specialist with over four decades of experience.